justunsix/rust-tests/atuin-tests/pr2543/README.md

 ### Fix

 It was found that files in `~/.local/share/atuin` were causing issues with the install.
-After removing the files in the directory, the error went away.
+Specifically, the `records.db` in the directory had an issue and once it was removed, the error went away with a new `records.db` being generated.

 System could run powershell and nushell fine and they share that directory.